-The meta-cell should be placed in an environment filled with air and surrounded by the perfect electric (PEC) and/or magnetic (PMC) conductor boundaries (Fig. 7), mimicking the presence of the other meta-cells.
+(PMC) conductor boundaries (Fig. 7), mimicking the presence of other meta-cells.
 To imitate the perpendicular position of an element inside the infinitely expansive material, the PEC and PMC were required.
 The PEC boundaries (top and bottom) were made of 1 mm thick copper plates, while PMC (front and back) were imitated using three 2 mm thick ferrite plates MP1496-000 [37].
-All plates were size 38 x 38 mm and secured in a casing, 3D printed of a non-magnetic polylactide (PLA).
+All plates were size $38 \times 38$ mm and secured in a casing, 3D printed of a non-magnetic polylactide (PLA).